 Passionate researcher and product innovator

 Aarti Sura is Managing Director of Three Ships.
-She has broad responsibility for translating client insights into proprietary solutions, and she also serves as Chief Strategy Officer.
+She has broad responsibility for translating client insights into proprietary solutions.
 Aarti joined the company during its first year, and she led the build-out of its research, digital services, and proprietary solutions groups.
 She works closely with a variety of Fortune 500 companies and private equity-owned clients, advising them on digital media best practices and trends.

 Previously Aarti worked in investment banking with McColl Partners, specializing in mergers and acquisitions.
 Aarti’s work spanned over 30 transactions across the United States as well as internationally, while her clients represented companies across diverse industries, such as healthcare, defense, IT, and consumer products.